Danish Speciesism: Understanding the mindset underpinning Denmark’s animal-based food industry

 Blog post by: Asmund Havsteen-Mikkelsen, MA & MFA Visual Artist.

-Anyone looking for plant-based foods in a supermarket must first walk past shelf meters of dead animals or animal products of all kinds.
-Skinned carcasses, severed limbs, pureed organs, chopped and ground muscle mass, filled intestines, animal cells that can become birds and nutrient secretions in liquid and solid form.
-And there, in between the trays of liver pâté and salami slices, a plant-based pâté appears.
-It feels strange to reach into the fridge, to be close to body parts that once belonged to living beings with their own personality and the ability to enjoy their lives.
-A mixture of horror at the thought of the life and death they have endured, and then a sense of solidarity, empathy and injustice.
+Anyone searching for plant-based food in a supermarket must first pass aisles packed with dead animals or animal-derived products in every form: skinned bodies, severed limbs, pureed organs, butchered and ground muscle, filled intestines, animal cells that could become birds, and nutrient secretions in liquid and solid forms.
+And there, among the trays of liver pâté and salami slices, appears a vegan pâté.
+It feels strange reaching into the refrigerated case, so close to body parts that once belonged to living beings—with personalities and the capacity to enjoy life.
+It’s a mix of horror at the life and death they endured, combined with solidarity, empathy, and the sense of injustice.

 What is speciesism?